Everything you need to know about the WGEA Employer of Choice for Gender Equality citation

 The WGEA Employer of Choice for Gender Equality (EOCGE) citation recognises, encourages and promotes organisations with an active commitment to workplace gender equality.

 WGEA accepts new applications for the voluntary leading practice program each year.
 Successful organisations will hold the citation for two years.

 EOCGE organisations must be compliant with the Workplace Gender Equality Act 2012.
 They must also meet all the assessment criteria.

 - Leadership, strategy and accountability

 - Gender pay equity

 - Mainstreaming flexible work

-- Preventing gender-based harassment and discrimination, sexual harassment and bullying
+- Preventing sexual harassment, gender-based harassment and discrimination, and bullying.

 - Driving change beyond your workplace